Dental Ridge Preservation – Clute, TX

 Ridge preservation or ridge augmentation is a procedure in which the dentist uses a bone replacement graft for ridge preservation.
 When you lose your teeth, or when you have to get dental extraction done because of some dental disease, there’s a small, unprotected ridge or socket left behind.
 Over time, due to the missing tooth, this ridge becomes sensitive, and you also lose bone structure in the location of the missing tooth.
 Ridge preservation uses bone grafting material to prevent bone loss and to protect the ridge.
-Call us to learn more about this procedure.
+Call us to learn more about dental ridge preservation in Clute.

-Why Choose Woodshore Family Dentistry for Ridge Preservation?
+Why Choose Woodshore Family Dentistry for Dental Ridge Preservation?

 Ridge augmentation is a procedure in which the dentist uses grafting material that’s taken from external sources (animal parts, other humans, the individual’s body, or synthetic materials) to protect the empty socket of the missing tooth and prevent bone loss.
 That’s why this procedure is also known as dental socket preservation.